 Before talking about Joy Christian’s unsuccessful run at Bell’s Theorem, I want to talk about the use of mathematics in the natural sciences.

 I’ve said some nice things about math previously as a tool for keeping our thinking constrained to consistent pathways.
-Here I’m going to take a kick at it, and in particular the view of math most famously expressed in Wigner’s crypto-Creationist essay, The Unreasonable Efficacy of Mathematics in the Natural Sciences.
+Here I’m going to take a kick at it, and in particular the view of math most famously expressed in Wigner’s crypto-Creationist essay, The Unreasonable Effectiveness of Mathematics in the Natural Sciences.

 Wigner argues, after introducing some romantic twaddle from Russell, that the mathematical description of nature is far better than we have any right to expect.
 There are two ways of responding to this: one is to claim that “nature is mathematical” in some deeply meaningful way, as if mathematical principles somehow preceded physical ones.
 The other is to note that the language of numbers was invented by humans precisely to describe physical reality, be it counting sheep or determining the curvature of the Earth, and as such it would be a pretty poor show if we didn’t get some decent mileage from it.